Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Results

-A distinct group of participants also emerged who suggested they accepted the agent but only with certain provisions and only as a safety tool. \begin{quote} \textit{"Just as an alertness thing… every 20 minutes, two or three minutes, nothing more."} -P99 \end{quote} \begin{quote} \textit{"Although I think that people will get annoyed very quickly with these things, so that would have to be, you know, in the regulations saying, like, they've got to check you every 10 minutes and you've got to respond in your voice on some sort of level or scales."} -P04 \end{quote} \begin{quote} \textit{"I'm not sure if I would use it unless it was something specific that I wanted to know.
-I don't think I'd be particularly interested in a general chit-chat with, you know."} -P88 (NCA) \end{quote}
+A distinct group of participants also emerged who suggested they accepted the agent but only with certain provisions and only as a safety tool. \begin{quote} \textit{"Just as an alertness thing… every 20 minutes, two or three minutes, nothing more."} -P99 \end{quote} \begin{quote} \textit{"Although I think that people will get annoyed very quickly with these things, so that would have to be, you know, in the regulations saying, like, they've got to check you every 10 minutes and you've got to respond in your voice on some sort of level or scales."} -P04 \end{quote}

 Even among users who found the agent helpful for supporting their engagement with the driving task, acceptance pended on increased personalisation in future CAs.
 This idea applied to design cosmetics and presentation of the agent. \begin{quote} \textit{"It's something I'd consider, but it would depend on, what the options with the car.
-Things like voice, I like to be able to customise to a different voice."} -P16 \end{quote} \begin{quote} "\textit{Depends on the voice. }" P02 \end{quote} Another strong theme was whether the agent was able to accommodate the users unique desires, whims and nuances:
+Things like voice, I like to be able to customise to a different voice."} -P16 \end{quote} Another strong theme was whether the agent was able to accommodate the users' unique desires, whims and nuances: